dichen001/Email-Signature-Finder-Parser/README.md

 # Email-Signature-Finder-Parser
 This repo is going to work on the identification, extraction and parsing of the Signature part form Emails

+##Folder Extractor contains all the main functions for processing Emails.
+You can tell their functions by their name.

 ## Data Organization:
 Find all the processed data [here](https://github.com/dichen001/talon/tree/master/tests/fixtures/signature/emails/total)